![]() |

-The tower pictured above is a replica of the tower of the La Ghirlandina church in the city of Modena, located in the province with the same name in the Italian region of Emilia-Romagna
+The tower pictured above is a replica of the tower of the La Ghirlandina, the tower next to the main cathedral of the city of Modena, located in the province with the same name in the Italian region of Emilia-Romagna

 Life and works

-He married Carlo Paola Osvalda and in 1973, when he was 42 years old, he and his wife went to build a house in one of the communities in the Apennine area of the province of Modena..
+He married Bassoli Osvalda in 1962, and in 1973, when he was 37 years old, he and his wife decided to build a house in a small village in the Apennine area of the province of Modena..

 With his manual skills he also made parts of the furnishings himself, such as tables and cabinets.